soujanyaporia/multimodal-sentiment-analysis/README.md

 2. Setting --fusion True applies only to multimodal network.

 ### Datasets:
-We test our models on 3 datasets currently.
-(Adding more soon)
+We provide results on the [MOSI](https://arxiv.org/pdf/1606.06259.pdf), [MOSEI ](http://aclweb.org/anthology/P18-1208) and [IEMOCAP](https://sail.usc.edu/iemocap/) datasets.<br>
+Please cite the creators.

+We are adding more datasets, stay tuned.

 Use ```--data [mosi|mosei|iemocap] and --classes [2|3|6]``` in the above commands to test different configurations on different datasets.